brian14708/wh-briefings/statements-releases/2021-11/2021-11-19-statement-by-president-joe-biden-on-passage-of-the-build-back-better-act-in-the-u-s-house-of-representatives.md

 modified_time: 2021-11-19 10:39:34-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/19/statement-by-president-joe-biden-on-passage-of-the-build-back-better-act-in-the-u-s-house-of-representatives/
 published_time: 2021-11-19 10:09:00-05:00
-title: Statement by President Joe Biden on Passage of the Build Back Better Act in the U.S. House of Representatives
+title: "Statement by President Joe\_Biden on Passage of the Build Back Better Act\
+  \ in the U.S. House of\_Representatives"
 ---

 Today, the United States House of Representatives passed the Build Back